 Vintgar Gorge

 Vintgar Gorge isn’t just for nature lovers.
 I’m totally a city girl but loved the 3km round trip walk.
-I wouldn’t even describe it as a hike as it’s such a comfortable walk along well maintained paths which are mostly flat.
+I wouldn’t even describe it as a hike as it’s such a comfortable walk along well maintained paths that are mostly flat.
 Anyone with a basic level of fitness could do this walk and it’s totally worth it.
 Gorges are always beautiful places to visit and at Vintgar there are plenty of rapids, waterfalls and calm pools to keep you happy.

 Savica Waterfall is a similar walk which you could do on the same trip or you could combine it with a day trip to Lake Bohinj.